nubbsterr/sawyer/README.md

 Appears to work a bit thus far.
 Still needs some testing in lab environments to see if the scanning actually works lol.
 It runs really fast which is nice.
 I found that Futures runs waaaay faster than Threading, but I'm like certain it's cuz I was missing sumn w/ my scripting logic.

 # dependencies
-Make sure to have all needed dependencies.
-I used `pipreqs` to create the `requirements.txt` list but if anything is missing please DM me on Discord @ nubbieeee.
+No external packages are needed for running this scanner, according to `pipreqs`.
+DM me on Discord @ nubbieeee if you have questions tho.